Jadamso/Rbooks/docs/02-BasicStats.md

 In this section, we test hypotheses using *data-driven* methods that assume much less about the data generating process.
 There are two main ways to conduct a hypothesis test to do so: inverting a confidence interval and imposing the null.

 **Invert a CI**.
 One main way to conduct hypothesis tests is to examine whether a confidence interval contains a hypothesized value.
-We then have this decision rule
+We then use this decision rule

 * reject the null if value falls outside of the interval
 * fail to reject the null if value falls inside of the interval